puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 ### `certificate-whitelist`

 Optional.
-Path to a file that contains a list of hostnames, one per line.
-Incoming HTTPS requests will have their certificates validated against this list of hostnames, and only those with an _exact_, matching entry will be allowed through.
+Path to a file that contains a list of certificate names, one per line.
+Incoming HTTPS requests will have their certificates validated against this list of names, and only those with an _exact_ matching entry will be allowed through.
+(For a puppet master, this compares against the value of the `certname` setting, rather than the `dns_alt_names` setting.)

-If not supplied, we'll perform standard HTTPS without any additional authorization.
-We'll still make sure that all HTTPS clients supply valid, verifiable SSL client certificates.
+If not supplied, PuppetDB uses standard HTTPS without any additional authorization.
+All HTTPS clients must still supply valid, verifiable SSL client certificates.

 `[repl]` Settings
 -----